bibanon/bibanon/Gamergate.md

 [After these and other incidents broke their nerve](http://ogeeku.com/blog/2014/09/15/gamergate-quiet-4chan-front/), extremists from both side of the conflict launched destructive and wholly immoral attacks against each other and innocent individuals.

-Even after the gaming industry announced [increased journalistic integrity guidelines](http://www.escapistmagazine.com/articles/view/video-games/editorials/12223-The-Escapist-Publisher-Issues-Public-Statement-on-Gamergate.5) (fulfilling the original goal of the protest), it did not heal the wounds created through conflict, and some demanded revenge against the other.
+Even after the gaming industry announced [increased journalistic integrity guidelines](http://www.escapistmagazine.com/articles/view/video-games/editorials/12223-The-Escapist-Publisher-Issues-Public-Statement-on-Gamergate.5) (fulfilling the original goal of the protest), it did not heal the wounds created through conflict; the war was no longer about journalism, it was about vengeance.

 The two sides are now marred in a grievous battle of attrition that divides the gaming community and ruins the lives of bystanders.
 The bad blood stirred up will remain a divisive topic for years to come.
 It doesn't help that sensationalism, which embellishes the atrocities of one side, is rampant in the media.